Encoding syntactic objects and Merge operations in function spaces: Realization as phase synchronizations

 An alternative approach to incorporating head functions may be based on the results of \cite{MarLar} and \cite{MHL}, where the filtering of syntactic objects by theta roles assignments and by head, complement, specifier structure and well formed phases can be formulated in terms of a colored operad and its generating system.
 This suggests that in a representation of syntactic objects in terms of superposition of phase-synchronized waves, the different local coloring rules that mark head, complement, specifier, and modifier positions in the phase structure, and theta role assignments, may possibly correspond to different PAC modulations.

 At present, the proposed theoretical models of Merge implementation available in the literature on neuroscience of language are not yet in a form that can be directly translated into a full mathematical formalization.
 Thus, for the moment, we have just provided some general possible models of mathematical operations that can be realized in a space of wavelets and that we can show faithfully capture the same algebraic properties of Merge.
+In particular, the cross-frequency phase synchronization that we described in this section is not yet directly applicable for empirical comparison with data currently available in the neuroscience literature, but it does provide a theoretical proof-of-concept that such operations of phase synchronization can be abstractly designed to encode the free symmetric Merge action.